lexingtonian/homeAutomation/README.md

 -it reads hourly energy prices for Finland

--it reads a predefined configuration HA_Config.txt file that defines various things, such as rules for electro consumption and the topology of the device network
+-it reads a predefined configuration HA_Config.txt file that defines various things, such as rules for electric consumption and the topology of the device network

 -it can be controlled through email where commands are send on the subject field with two terms (target, action)